simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_120_advanced-code-examples/advanced-code-examples.md

 > **Note**:
 >
-> In Rhino scripts the `this` variable correspond to the contextual item (business object, workflow, external object, ...) itself,
+> Rhino scripts correspond to the contextual item (business object, workflow, external object, ...) itself,
 > it must be **explicitly** used (it can't be implicit like in Java code).
 >
 > The **Rhino**-only code examples can easily be transposed to equivalent **Java** code.